Great Syrian Revolt: Casualties

-Memorial of the Great Syrian Revolution
+Memorials

 The edifice of the Great Syrian Revolution is located in the town of Al-Qurayya, 15 km south of the city of As-Suwayda which is the birthplace of the leader of the revolution, Sultan al-Atrash.
 The edifice's construction began in 1987, and was opened in 2010 with an area of 6,200 m2, and includes the construction of the edifice and its annexes on a site of 2800 m2.
-The building of the edifice consists of in its ground section the General Museum of the Great Syrian Revolution edifice, which is considered a living witness to the revolutionaries’ exploits and heroism in the face of French colonialism.
+The building of the edifice consists of in its ground section the General Museum of the Great Syrian Revolution edifice, which is considered a living witness to the revolutionaries' exploits and heroism in the face of French colonialism.

 Next to the museum is located in the centre of the edifice a central hall that houses the remains of the commander in chief of the Great Syrian Revolution, the Mujahid Sultan al-Atrash, in addition to a mosaic panorama embodying the battles of the revolution and paintings documenting the names of the battles and the martyrs who were killed in them, in addition to an administration room, a library, and a special museum for the commander in chief containing the Arab dress.
 His complete cloak, dress, waistcoat, jacket, hat, weapons and military equipment, including a military rifle, a machine gun that he used, a hunting rifle, four machine guns, a French rifle, a leather belt to store bullets, a wooden stick in the form of a pin and some bullets, in addition to National Order of the Cedar that he was awarded, as well as two French swords, one of which belongs to a campaign leader.
 Blasphemy General Norman, a third sword sheath, two field phones, a signal pistol, three bullets, a detonator, a machine gun, and aircraft counters.